-SEA Directive Topic Area(s) DN I DPD Sustainability Appraisal Objectives Climatic Factors 5.
-ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly floodrisk management and reduction Water resources, air quality, material assets 6.
-ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management Population and health 7.
-ECON1 To help improve the performance of the local and City-wide economy to provide opportunity for all Population and health 8.
-ECON2 To help promote the vitality of local centres Population and health 9.
-ECON3 To promote the regeneration of areas across the City through appropriate development Population and health 10.
-ECON4 To encourage investment in learning and skills development Population and health 11.
-SOC1 To help ensure equitable access to community services and facilities Population and health 12.
-SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs Population and health 13.
-SOC3 To encourage development which promotes health and well-being Population and health 14.
-SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour Population and health 15.
+SEA Directive Topic Area(s) DM 1 DPD Sustainability Appraisal Objectives Material assets, soil 1.
+ENV1 Encourage development that optimises the use of previously developed land and buildings Material assets 2.
+ENV2 To promote the application of high standards of design, construction and maintenance of buildings Material assets, air quality, human health 3.
+ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel Cultural heritage, landscape, biodiversity, flora and fauna 4.
+ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage, including resilient ecological networks able to meet the demands of current and future pressures.
+Climatic Factors 5.
+ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly floodrisk management and reduction Water, air quality, human health, material assets 6.
+ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management Population and human health 7.
+ECON1 To help improve the performance of the local and City-wide economy to provide opportunity for all Population and human health 8.
+ECON2 To help promote the vitality of local centres Population and human health 9.
+ECON3 To promote the regeneration of areas across the City through appropriate development Population and human health 10.
+ECON4 To encourage investment in learning and skills development Population and human health 11.
+SOC1 To help ensure equitable access to community services and facilities Population and human health 12.
+SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs Population and human health 13.
+SOC3 To encourage development which promotes health and well-being Population and human health 14.
+SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour Population and human health 15.
 SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life

-The DPD Objectives have been assessed for their compatibility with the SA objectives above.
-The policies have been appraised using matrices to identify likely significant effects on the SA objectives.
+The DPD Objectives have been assessed for their compatibility with the SA Objectives.

+The policies have been appraised against the SA Objectives using matrices to identify likely significant effects on the SA objectives.
 A qualitative scoring system has been adopted which is set out in Table NTS 2.